Primary School Teacher

-Primary school teacher appears on Immigration New Zealand's immediate/long term skill shortage list.
+Primary school teacher appears on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled teachers from overseas to work in New Zealand.

 Demand for primary school teachers is expected to remain high.
 This is because:

 - high birth rates in the early 2010s mean more children at primary schools until 2025

 - a large number of teachers are expected to retire by 2023.

 According to the Census, 33,519 primary school teachers worked in New Zealand in 2018.

 Demand for primary school teachers is highest in urban North Island areas.

 At the start of 2019, there were 140 vacancies for primary school teachers in Auckland, 43 in Wellington and 40 in Waikato.